-I was booked into the garden view room, but was luckily upgraded to a pool view room on arrival.
+I was booked into the garden view room but was luckily upgraded to a pool view room on arrival.
 The pool view room was spacious and well laid out, with the king bed in the centre of the room.
-There was a small couch and coffee table area, along with a desk and ‘business centre”.
+There was a small couch and coffee table area, along with a desk and “business centre”.

-Paths were wide to allow enough room for the golf buggies to drive down when guests arrive, with plenty of signage to point you in the right direction if you lose your bearings.
+Paths were wide to allow enough room for the golf buggies to drive down when guests arrive.
+There was plenty of signage to point you in the right direction if you lose your bearings.

 There are 4 restaurants on site:

-Navo the fine dining restaurant only open for dinner.
+-Navo the fine dining restaurant only open for dinner.

-Sansana, home to the breakfast and dinner buffets.
+-Sansana, The restaurant for breakfast and dinner buffets.

-Kama lounge, a laid back cocktail lounge with tapas and bar snacks on the menu.
+-Kama lounge, a laid back cocktail lounge with tapas and bar snacks on the menu.

-Toba Bar and Grill, situated poolside, and open for breakfast, lunch and dinner.
+-Toba Bar and Grill, situated poolside, and open for breakfast, lunch and dinner.

 One thing to note, the portion sizes at Navo are far, far larger than a regular fine dining restaurant!
-We could not finish it all despite having a small lunch and being so excited for the menu.
+We could not finish it all despite having a small lunch and being so excited about the menu.

-If you’re into great cocktails, head to Kama lounge for one of their two happy hours from 5:30pm- 6:30pm and 9:30pm- 10:30pm.
+If you’re into great cocktails, head to Kama lounge for one of their two happy hours from 5:30 pm- 6:30 pm and 9:30pm- 10:30 pm.
 The raspberry mojito is perfect to watch the sunset with.

-The buffet has a great range of food, from your traditional English breakfast fare (sausages, bacon, hash browns) to an Asian selection (congee, miso soup and tofu) There is also fresh cut tropical fruit with yoghurt for those wanting a lighter breakfast, and a fresh egg station for omelettes, poached eggs and fried eggs.
+The buffet has a great range of food.
+From your traditional English breakfast fare (sausages, bacon, hash browns) to an Asian selection (congee, miso soup and tofu).
+There is also fresh cut tropical fruit with yoghurt for those wanting a lighter breakfast, and a fresh egg station for omelettes, poached eggs and fried eggs.